 I have touched on how colored gold is made, and how it is used is up to the imagination of the designer and consumer.
 Different colors tend to have their own advantages or disadvantages metallurgically, but they can be used successfully to compliment the wearer.

 I am basically talking about four colors.
 White, yellow, pink, and green are the colors that are used.
 We commonly two-tone our creations with the yellow/white combination still being the most popular.
-The best contrast between the colors is best when 18k royal yellow is used and 14k or 18k white is used.
+The best contrast between the colors is when 18k royal yellow is used and 14k or 18k white is used.

 You have probably seen pink and green most often used as leaves in Black Hills Gold jewelry, but they can also be used as an effective décor to accent gems.
 However when these colors are used and have no patina or satin, the colors are less noticeable.
 For example if you have pink gold and you set pink gems into them such as pink diamonds or pink tourmaline the effect can be dramatic.